b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 replace(sco(s), "(" => "(\n", ", [" => ",\n[", ")" => "\n)")
 ```

-Looks good, we don't worry about the empty strings in numbers of atoms, since
+Looks good.
+We don't worry about the empty strings in numbers of atoms, since
-`str2int` will handle them and return `1's` here.
+`str2int` will handle them and return `1's`.

-Ok, time for another simple formula solver.
+OK, time for another simple formula solver.

 ```jl
 s = """